Network-Adjusted Covariates for Community Detection: Theoretical guarantee

-Under the degree-corrected stochastic blockmodel with covariates, we demonstrate the strong consistency of \name.
-To derive the consistency, we first assume model parameters are known and derive the matrix of singular vectors $\Xi$, which are shown to be closely related to the community labels in Lemma \ref{lem:xiformsimple}.
+To derive the consistency, we first consider the oracle case where model parameters are known.
+With the population version of $Y$, we derive the left singular matrix $\Xi$ in Lemma \ref{lem:xiformsimple}.
+It shows the rows of $\Xi$ are closely related to the community labels of corresponding nodes.
 We then introduce noise into the model and find $\hat{\Xi}$ in Algorithm \ref{alg1}.
 In Theorem \ref{thm:dist}, we bound the $\ell_2$ norm between each row of $\Xi$ and $\hat{\Xi}$ up to a rotation.
-This row-wise bound leads to exact recovery of the underlying community memberships on the ``good nodes", i.e. nodes in $(\calM \cap \calS)^c$, as shown in Theorem \ref{thm:rate}.
+This row-wise bound leads to the exact recovery of the underlying community memberships on the ``good nodes", i.e. nodes in $(\calM \cap \calS)^c$, as shown in Theorem \ref{thm:rate}.
 General forms of the theorems and proofs are available in supplementary materials.